Magden, Maisprach, Olsberg und Giebenach schreiben Geschichte Das ehemalige Stift Olsberg. Foto/Photo: TES

 Maisprach, Romans, Basel and wine

-The village of Maisprach lies about 4 kilometres from Magden.
-The first mention dates from 1180 with the name Meisprache and in 1247 as Mesbrache.
+The village of Maisprach is located approximately 4 kilometres from Magden.
+The first mention dates back to 1180, with the name Meisprache, and in 1247, it appears as Mesbrache.
 These names indicate a Celtic origin and a Roman past.

 There was an ancient defence tower on the Sunnenberg and a Roman Villa in the village on the site of today’s church, on the so-called ‘Hübel‘.
 The cemetery wall still houses old stones (spolia) from these villas.